launchdarkly/terraform-provider-launchdarkly/website/docs/r/environment.html.markdown

 ## Import

-LaunchDarkly environments can be imported using an environment ID in the format `project_key/environment_key`, e.g.
+You can import a LaunchDarkly environment using this format: `project_key/environment_key`.

+For example:

 ```
 $ terraform import launchdarkly_environment.staging example-project/staging